Muljin/Muljin.Net/README.md

-# Project Update
+# Muljin.Net
-As we have rebranded to a new company identity (Muljin).
-This project has permanently moved to (https://github.com/Muljin)[https://github.com/Muljin]
+Shared libraries and utilities used in Muljin projects.

-# moodio
+Split into the following libraries:
-Shared libraries and utilities used in other moodio projects
+Muljin.Common : Common functions which do not rely on any external libraries Muljin.AspNetCore: Asp.Net Core functions and extensions to be used with the Muljin library, such as exception catching middleware.